michaelfaerber/data-set-knowledge-graph/README.md

   3. Query of author names via ORCID API
   4. Perform Python-Script that compares author profiles
   5. Add ORCID-ID to author csv file
-  6. Add the ORCID-IDs to the knowledge graph in GraphDB via SPARQL CONSTRUCT and SPARQL INSERT.
+  6. Add the ORCID-IDs to the knowledge graph in GraphDB using SPARQL CONSTRUCT and SPARQL INSERT.

 #### Knowledge Graph Construction: